 James Conlon has been LA Opera's Richard Seaver Music Director since 2006.

-Since his debut that year with La Traviata, he has conducted 62 different operas and more than 400 performances to date with the company.
-Most recently, he conducted the 2020 company premiere of The Anonymous Lover (L'Amant Anonyme) by Joseph Bologne, Chevalier de Saint-Georges, and the 2021 company premiere of Stravinsky's Oedipus Rex.
+Since his debut that year with La Traviata, he has conducted 67 different operas and more than 450 performances to date with the company.
+Highlights of recent seasons include the 2020 company premiere of The Anonymous Lover (L'Amant Anonyme) by Joseph Bologne, Chevalier de Saint-Georges, the 2021 company premiere of Stravinsky's Oedipus Rex, the 2022 company premiere of Bach's St. Matthew Passion and a 2023 production of Verdi's Otello.

 (Click here to visit James Conlon's Corner, where you can find essays, videos and conversations he has created especially for LA Opera.)